mateusznowakdev/solar/README.md

 v1.5

+- Improve loading and error messages
 - Filter logs by category
+- Display headers on each screen
 - Add password protection to the MQTT broker
 - Change data structure for log entries
 - Upgrade Python, packages and system images